grok/wordpress-plugin-scalable-vector-graphics/readme.txt

 = WP CLI =
 1. Be in the root of your WordPress installation.
 1. Run `wp plugin install scalable-vector-graphics-svg`.
-1. Run `wp activate scalable-vector-graphics-svg`.
+1. Run `wp plugin activate scalable-vector-graphics-svg`.

 == Changelog ==